spetca/how-to-cocotb/README.md

 # cocotb

 This repo is a synoposis on how to use cocotb for absolute idiots.
+Or, perhaps, how to use cocotb as a signal processing engineer.

 ## Impetus